LunaMoonRider/ArnoldVolumeSpecular/README.md

 ## Known Issues

  - Reflection is not physically correct.
  - Code is bad!!
 This is my first Arnold C++ API project.
-I'm open to critism and improvement.
+I'm open to criticism and improvement.
  - Rendering is very slow.
 This is because currently I'm using all the light samples in light loop.
 Need to figure a way get only the important samples.
 ## Future
  - Implement the same using Closures for physically accurate reflection and faster rendering since we be skipping the light loops.